akshayjshah/blog/posts/staffplus-build-bravely.md

 This fall, I spoke at [LeadDev][leaddev] about property-based testing --- but I camouflaged all the Haskell in a story about well-intentioned wizards and murderous steampunk robots.
+It went well!
 There's a [nice video of the talk][vid] and a [PDF of my slides][slides] available on the LeadDev website.

 Unfortunately, the video and PDF are behind a registration wall.
 The LeadDev folks put on an excellent conference, so I don't begrudge them the opportunity